lmorg/murex/INSTALL.md

 the `builtins` directory of this project or append `// +build ignore` to the `.go` file if you wish to preserve the change in subsequent updates from git.

+## Recommended terminal font

+This is obviously just a subjective matter and everyone will have their own personal preference.
+However if I was asked what my preference was then that would be [Hasklig](https://github.com/i-tu/Hasklig).
+It's a clean type-face based off Source Code Pro but with a few added ligatures - albeit subtle ones deisgned to make Haskell more readable.
+Those ligatures also suite _murex_ pretty well.
+So the overall experience is a clean and readable terminal.